meg-gutshall/borrow-buddy/README.md

 #### Bundler

+Lastly, BorrowBuddy uses [Bundler](https://bundler.io/) to manage the Ruby Gems packaged in the app.
+Installing Bundler is as simple as opening a new terminal window and typing `gem install bundler` and you're ready to go!

 ### Installation

 <!-- A step by step series of examples that tell you how to get a development env running